lwsrbrts/PoSHue/README.md

 ### Pre-requisites
  * WMF/PowerShell 5.0 (this went RTM on 16th December 2015)
  * You only need the PoSHue.ps1 file.
 It contains the classes you'll use.
+   * *I provide `RGBtoXY.ps1` as a standalone, easy to understand and run script file for the benefit of people looking to get an XY value from an RGB colour.
+This file is **not** required for the class to work.*
  * You need to be on your LAN with the Hue Bridge, obviously.

 ---